-Unlike the defense of a lack of personal jurisdiction, the defense of lack of subject matter jurisdiction cannot be waived and can be raised at any time, and can even be raised for the first time on appeal.
-However ,as a practical matter, it will generally be difficult if not impossible for the person who has been paying child support to get any money back if he or she wins an appeal, which could take a year or more.
+Unlike the defense of a lack of personal jurisdiction, the defense of lack of subject matter jurisdiction can usually be raised at any time, and can even be raised for the first time on appeal.
+However, as a practical matter, it will generally be difficult, if not impossible, for the person who has been paying child support to get any money back if he or she wins an appeal, which could take a year or more.

 Reasons To Contest Jurisdiction In A Child Support Case

-You may or may not wish to contest the New York court’s jurisdiction, depending on how favorable the laws are in state.
-In New York, child support is payable up to 21 unless the child becomes emancipated, but In many states child support ends at 18.
+You may or may not wish to contest the New York Court’s jurisdiction.
+In New York State, child support continues to age 21 unless the child has become emancipated, but in many states child support ends at 18.
 In some states, child support can even last until a “child” is over 21.
-In Massachusetts, child support can continue in some situations until age 23.
+In Massachusetts, for example, child support can continue in some situations until age 23.

-All states are required to use guideline formulas for calculating the amount of child support order.
-In New York State the formula is applied based upon adjusted gross income of the parents, which includes total income less Medicare taxes, social security taxes, and city taxes, but not income taxes.
+All states are required to use guideline formulas for calculating the amount of child support orders.
+In New York State, the formula is applied based upon adjusted gross income of the parents, which includes total income less Medicare taxes, social security taxes, and city taxes, but not income taxes.
 There is no adjustment for the time that the noncustodial parent spends with the child or children.

 Additionally, in New York, a child support order will take effect as of the filing date of the petition, and NY courts will almost never require payment of child support for any period of time prior to the filing date of the child support order.
 Therefore, if the New York Courts dismiss a case based upon lack of jurisdiction, the petitioner will have to file a new petition.
-If the new petition is filed in New York State, the child support order will only go back to the filing date on the second petition..
+If the new petition is filed in New York State, the child support order will only go back to the filing date on the second petition. .